CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/queues/dequeue-item/dequeue-item-block-2.md

 ---
 title: "Dequeue Item"
 linkTitle: "Dequeue Item"
-description: "Dequeues the item with the minimal priority from a queue."
+description: "Removes and returns the Item at the beginning of a Queue."
 ---

 {{< figure src="/blocks/queues-dequeue-block-icon.png" alt="Icon" class="block-icon" >}}